 Like other idealists, INFJs are imaginative, creative and dream of making the world a better place.
 INFJs may at first impression come across as overly agreeable, but they have strong values when it comes to helping others.
 People are usually shocked to see the side of the INFJ that comes out when their values are dismissed or questioned.

-INFJs are known as the Counselor type, and it is no surprise that many INFJs choose counseling or a similar field as a career choice.
-INFJs are potentially the best type when it comes to helping others deal with their problems.
-Because of their extroverted feeling function, they are able to see the issue from the other persons perspective, but use their introverted intuition and thinking functions to separate themselves from the situation and guide the person down a healthier path.
+INFJs are known as the “counselor” type, and it is no surprise that many INFJs choose counseling or a similar field as a career choice.
+INFJs are one of the best personality types when it comes to helping others deal with their problems.
+Because of their extroverted feeling function, they are able to see an issue from the other person’s perspective but use their introverted intuition function to separate themselves from the situation and guide the person down a healthier path.

 As introverts and feeling types, INFJs are great listeners and genuinely care about the concerns of others, which is a trait that makes them very appealing to others.
 They have to be careful to avoid emotional vampires, people who try to take advantage of the INFJs kindness and empathy.
 Even if it’s not their profession, INFJs often find themselves playing the “counselor” role among friends, family, coworkers, and sometimes even casual acquaintances.

 INFJ personality types are perfectionists and spend a lot of time thinking about how to make themselves and others better.
 In relationships, they are best matched with people who share their values and strive for growth both personally and within the relationship.
 The ideal partner for an INFJ is someone who listens and makes effort to understand the INFJ and who also allows the INFJ to be their true selves without judgment or criticism.